AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ## Use case {#merge-fields-uc}

-You would like to create a new dimension made up from the page name field and the call reason field with the intent of analyzing the journey across channels.
+You would like to create a dimension made up from the page name field and the call reason field with the intent of analyzing the journey across channels.

 ### Data before {#merge-fields-uc-databefore}